The places written with bold characters in the text show the marked places in the Route-Altitude diagram.

 We stay in the forest on the route of the Blue Trail and climb to the cliffs of Három-kő-bérc (in old maps: Három-kő) Hill in twenty minutes.
 Short paths marked with blazes lead to the lookout points, they are only a few dozen steps long.
 Don’t miss the panorama opening from the top of the rocks!
 After the cliffs we follow the wide ridge, the ascent disappears here, our route only wave among the trees.
 We get to the junction of dirt roads on the top of Szilas-tető Hill after a half an hour long comfortable walk.

 The Blue Trail turns right, onto a path here, cuts a hairpin bend of the dirt road and joins again to it after 500 steps.
-This road descends to the feet of the hills, we reach the asphalt strip of the highway leading to Putnok after an hour long walk.
+This road descends to the feet of the hills, we reach the asphalt strip of the highway leading to Putnok after an hour long walk (Turning onto the asphalt road).
 We turn onto this asphalt road, leave the forest and cross the railway line after about five hundred steps.
 After a few bends of the road we reach the wide floodplain of Sajó River and the houses of Putnok town appear at the feet of the first hills of Borsod Hilly Country.

 |The name of the hosting provider:|| Port Kft. |